Breaking Data Silos: Towards Open and Scalable Mobility Foundation Models via Generative Continual Learning: MoveGCL

-To retain knowledge from previously visited cities without storing real-world mobility trajectory data, we design a generative replay strategy, as illustrated in Figure~\ref{fig:Generative Continual Learning}(a).
+\paragraph{\textbf{Generative Replay with Teacher Model}} To retain knowledge from previously visited cities without storing real-world mobility trajectory data, we design a generative replay strategy, as illustrated in Figure~\ref{fig:Generative Continual Learning}(a).
 At each stage, we keep a copy of the previously trained model $f_{\text{old}}$, referred to as the \textit{teacher model}.
 This teacher model represents the model trained on earlier mobility datasets.
 It remains frozen during subsequent learning and serves as a knowledge source to guide the student model $f_{\text{new}}$ when learning new cities.

 To simulate past mobility behaviors, we employ \(f_{\text{old}}\) to generate synthetic trajectory data \(\tilde{x}_{\text{old}}^{c_i}\).
 First, we extract a trajectory